dtubb/q_transcribe/README.md

 # q_transcribe 📸📝: Transcribe Typwritten and Handwritten Text in Images with QWEN VL Models

-- Flexible Input: Transcribe individual typwritten and handwritten text in images, entire folders of images, or nested folders containing images.
+- Transcribe individual typwritten and handwritten text in images, entire folders of images, or nested folders containing images.

-- Markdown Output: Extracted text from images is saved as individual Markdown files.
+- Extracted text from images is saved as individual Markdown files.

-- Model Selection: Choose between different Qwen models for transcription, including Qwen2 and Qwen 7B.
+- Choose between different Qwen models for transcription, including Qwen2 and Qwen 7B.

 q_transcribe is (really simple to use) Python-based command-line tool that will transcribe text from images using QWEN VL models.
-This tool extracts text from JPG, JPEG, PNG formats into markdown files.
+This tool extracts text from JPG, JPEG, PNG, and PDF formats into markdown files.

 ## Installation Instructions